Curious Don

 4 My Journey to Fredericton: The Build-Up to Totality

 The morning of April 8 was filled with anticipation.
-I had experienced partial solar eclipses before, but this time, I was determined to see the full spectacle of totality.
-The weather forecast predicted clear skies — a rarity for spring in eastern Canada — and I felt a surge of optimism as I packed my bag for the trip.
+I had experienced partial eclipses before, but this time, I was determined to see the full spectacle of totality.
+This wasn’t just another sky-watching trip – it was my first serious foray into eclipse chasing.
+The weather forecast predicted clear skies – a rarity for spring in eastern Canada, and I felt a surge of optimism as I packed my bag for the trip.
 I didn’t have official eclipse glasses, so in a last-minute pinch, I borrowed the lens from a welding mask.
 It wasn’t ideal; the green tint would distort the colors of the sun, but it provided the necessary eye protection.

 The drive from St. George to Fredericton took nearly two hours.
-As I navigated the winding roads, I noticed the traffic building up — it felt like a shared journey, a collective quest.
+As I navigated the winding roads, I noticed the traffic building up – it felt like a shared journey, a collective quest.
+This was eclipse chasing in its purest form: strangers becoming fellow travelers, united by the same cosmic goal.
 The closer I got to the city, the more evident it became that I was not alone in my pursuit; the traffic was nearly bumper-to-bumper leading into the capital.
 The atmosphere buzzed with excitement, like a festival dedicated to the cosmos.

 I arrived in downtown Fredericton with time to spare.
 I chose a spot on the steps of the Beaverbrook Art Gallery, directly across from the historic Legislative Assembly of New Brunswick.
-The area was buzzing with people — from seasoned astronomers with high-tech telescopes to children using homemade pinhole projectors.
-It was a community of sky-watchers, all eagerly awaiting the same fleeting moment.
+The area was buzzing with people – from seasoned astronomers with high-tech telescopes to children using homemade pinhole projectors.
+It was a community of sky-watchers, bound together by the thrill of eclipse chasing, all eagerly awaiting the same fleeting moment.

-Eclipse chasers on the steps of the Beaverbrook Art Gallery in Fredericton, New Brunswick, with the sky turning dark blue as the moon nears totality during the April 8, 2024, solar eclipse.
+Eclipse chasers on the steps of the Beaverbrook Art Gallery in Fredericton, New Brunswick, enjoying a moment of eclipse chasing as the sky turns dark blue and the moon nears totality during the April 8, 2024, solar eclipse.

-Eclipse chasers gather on the steps of the Beaverbrook Art Gallery in Fredericton, New Brunswick, as the sky turns an eerie dark blue just before totality during the April 8, 2024, solar eclipse.
+Eclipse chasers gather on the steps of the Beaverbrook Art Gallery in Fredericton, New Brunswick, sharing in the excitement of eclipse chasing as the sky turns an eerie dark blue just before totality during the April 8, 2024, solar eclipse.

 5 Experiencing Totality: A Moment of Cosmic Connection

-Total solar eclipse with the sun's corona visible over the Legislative Assembly of New Brunswick in Fredericton, New Brunswick, during the April 8, 2024, eclipse.
+Total solar eclipse with the sun’s corona visible over the Legislative Assembly of New Brunswick in Fredericton, New Brunswick - a stunning moment in eclipse chasing, during the April 8, 2024, eclipse.

-Total solar eclipse over the Legislative Assembly of New Brunswick in Fredericton, New Brunswick, captured during the April 8, 2024, celestial event.
+Total solar eclipse over the Legislative Assembly of New Brunswick in Fredericton, New Brunswick, captured during the April 8, 2024, celestial event – a highlight for anyone passionate about eclipse chasing.
 The sun’s corona shines brightly as the sky darkens.

 The total solar eclipse lasted 2 minutes and 17 seconds, but it felt like an eternity.
 I couldn’t take my eyes off the sky.
-It was a moment of pure wonder, a reminder of how small we are in the vastness of the universe.
+It was a moment of pure wonder, the ultimate reward for my journey into eclipse chasing, and a reminder of how small we are in the vastness of the universe.
 As the light returned, the crowd erupted into cheers.
 Strangers hugged, children jumped up and down, and for a brief moment, we were united by the shared experience of witnessing something truly extraordinary.

 View this post on Instagram